zuri-training/T_C_GEN-TEAM-HYENA/README.md

 * This project is solely aimed at solving Legal liabilities that may arise because a user of a product isn't aware or did not agree to the conditions of use of the particular product.

 ## Built With
-This project is built with the following technologies,frameworks and language !: <br/>
+This project is built with the following technologies,frameworks and languages !: <br/>

 * __Design__<br/>
         ![Figma](https://img.shields.io/badge/figma-%23F24E1E.svg?style=for-the-badge&logo=figma&logoColor=white)